jkarcsi/insta-pay/README.md

 - **Unit Tests:** For individual service methods and business logic.
 - **Integration Tests:** Using Testcontainers to run PostgreSQL and Kafka.
 - **End-to-End (E2E) Tests:** To validate the full workflow from REST endpoints to database and messaging.
+- **Resilience Tests:** Includes scenarios for retry and circuit breaker handling.

 To run the tests: